How to Create Meaningful Connections While Apart

 Recently, we also upped the ante, organising our own virtual Wine Tasting.
 Beforehand, we appointed a team member to be in charge of the theme (e.g Rosé), choosing the wine samplers, and had them delivered to our homes.
 We then had a fun one- hour activity exchanging tasting notes and declaring our favourites!

 5. Host a Watch Party or Date Night

 While it’s impossible to head out for a movie together at the moment or plan date night, there’s still plenty of opportunities to create an amazing experience virtually.
 Host a Netflix watch party with your friends, synchronising your viewing experience of your latest binge.

 Date Nights can still happen, just differently now.
 Plan a date and time, pick and pre-order a complete 3 course meal from a restaurant you’ve always been wanting to try.
 The crisis has hit our F&B industry hard and it’s the perfect way to support our local businesses.
 Many restaurants including most of TAB’s dining experience partners (see list here) are offering discounts and special menus tailored to dining at home so it’s a great time to try their amazing culinary creations at more accessible prices.
 Set up Facetime, Zoom or whichever video chatting app of your choice, pick a playlist and let the magic begin!

 We hope these ideas spark some inspiration to stay connected with your loved ones while you stay at home.
+Discover unique experiences to host virtual events with TAB.
 Stay safe and healthy.